HyperCriSiS/Bubble-Card-Modules/Slider-Control-Center/Slider-Control-Center.md

 - **Sub-button Container Right Margin**: Control the right margin of the sub-button container
 - **Sub-button Row Spacing**: Set the spacing between rows of sub-buttons
 - **Sub-button Column Spacing**: Set the spacing between columns of sub-buttons
+- **Inner Card Padding**: Add padding inside the card for more spacing

 ### Icon Size Adjustments